dmh2000/simple-can-bus/README.md

 cansend vcan0 123#00FFAA5501020304
 ```

-## Directory 'vcan' : CAN bus access with C and/or Go

-### C
+### Step 4 : Build the project

+From the top level, execute 'make'
+$ make

+This will recursively build in the following directories.
+The second step in the Makefile, " make g test" will take a few seconds to execute.
+If your system does not have the vcan module installed, this step will fail.

+#

+- ./c

+  - builds 'libcan.so'
-Directory 'c' contains a set of stripped down functions that can be used to send and receive data from a CAN bus interface.
+  - this libary contains a set of stripped down functions that can be used to send and receive data from a CAN bus interface.
 The code here has the more complicated incantations to connect to a CAN device using the socket interface.
 This is based on excerpts from the can-utils source.

 The makefiles build libcan.so and attempt to install it in /usr/local/lib

 Test programs can_test_receive.c and can_test_send.c exercise the interface.

-### G
+- ./g

 Directory 'g' provides a Go module with functions that use the C libcan.so to interface to a CAN bus inteface.
 This directory also contains unit tests.
 The code here intends to be a very simple wrapper over the C library.
 This provides basic CAN send/receive support for Go.
 A real CAN device may have more functionality like error handling and filtering incoming messages.
 That's left to the reader.

-### Device
+- ./device

 Directory "device" simulates a CAN bus device with a specified set of inputs and outputs.
 The client can access the device simulation over the CAN bus.

-### Client
+- ./client

 Directory "client" provides a Go API accessible by other Go programs to communicate with the 'device'.
 The client implements the specified set of inputs and outputs that the device provides.

-### API
+- ./api

 Directory "api" contains a web backend that connects to the CAN simulated device.
 It provides send/receive functions for a web application that displays and controls the CAN simulation.

 ### can-ui

 A web client for accessing the CAN bus data.
-Its a React/Vite app.
+Its a Node/React/Vite app.
+This directory is not included in the make sequence.
+Instructions for running are covered below.

 ### Build